 - Grease four 6” cake pans and cut circles of parchment paper to place in the bottom of each pan.
 Grease the paper.

-- Place the marzipan and granulated sugar into the bowl of a food processor and pulse until well blended.
+- Place 198 grams almond paste and granulated sugar into the bowl of a food processor and pulse until well blended.198 grams (7 ounces) almond paste, ¾ cup granulated sugar

-- Transfer the marzipan mixture to the bowl of a mixer.
-Add the butter and continue to blend until pale and fluffy.
-Scrape down the sides of the bowl several times.
+- Transfer the almond sugar mixture to the bowl of a stand mixer.
+Add butter and mix until pale and fluffy.
+Scrape down the sides of the bowl as needed.1 cup (226g, 8 oz) unsalted butter

 - Add the eggs one at a time and mix well between each addition.
-Add the vanilla and almond extracts.
+Add the vanilla and almond extracts.4 large eggs, 1 teaspoon vanilla extract, 1 teaspoon almond extract

-- Add half of the flour, mixing until just incorporated.
+- Add half of the reserved flour mixture, mixing until just incorporated.
 Remove bowl from mixer.

-- Fold in the sour cream and the remaining flour.
+- Fold in the sour cream and the remaining flour.½ cup sour cream

 - Pour the cake batter evenly between the four pans.
 I use my kitchen scale to ensure that the layers are similar in weight.

-- Bake until a tester comes out clean when you pierce the center of the cake – 30-35 minutes.
-Cool in pans for 10 minutes and then flip onto a metal cooling rack and remove the parchment paper.
+- Bake until a toothpick comes out clean when you pierce the center of the cake, about 30-35 minutes.
+Cool in pans for 10 minutes and then flip onto a metal cooling rack and remove parchment paper.

 DARK CHOCOLATE SWISS MERINGUE BUTTERCREAM

 - Melt dark chocolate in a microwave safe bowl for one minute.
 Stir, and then continue microwaving and stirring in 20 second intervals until fully melted.
-Set aside to cool.
+Set aside to cool.10 ounces (1 ⅔ cups) dark chocolate

-- Place the egg whites, cream of tartar and brown sugar into a pot on the stove over medium low heat.
-Stirring constantly, warm to a temperature of approximately 160 degrees Fahrenheit, or until sugar has dissolved completely.
+- Place the egg whites, brown sugar, and cream of tartar into a pot on the stove over medium low heat.
+Stirring constantly, warm to a temperature of approximately 160 degrees Fahrenheit, or until sugar has dissolved completely.5 large egg whites, ¼ teaspoon cream of tartar, 1⅓ cups brown sugar

 - Remove pot from stove and strain through a fine metal sieve into the bowl of a stand mixer.